IamDevTrivedi/Text-Utilities/README.md

 Text Utilities is a React-based web application that offers various text manipulation and analysis services.
 This project is designed to help users transform, analyze, and interact with text in multiple ways.

-## Live Demo

-This project is hosted on GitHub Pages.
-You can view the live demo here: [Text Utilities Live Demo](https://iamdevtrivedi.github.io/Text-Utility/)

 ## Features

 Our application provides the following services: